scheidelg/ghpa/README.md

    All that's required is to stand-up the two GitHub repositories, include the GHPA.js on the GitHub Pages website, and create the files on the private GitHub repository.

- - Secure-enough for my needs (see the [GitHub Credential Security with GHPA](GitHub-Credential-Security.md) document).
+ - Secure enough for my needs (see the [GitHub Credential Security with GHPA](GitHub-Credential-Security.md) document).

  - Low-cost (free aside from the time invested in creating GHPA).